 /v3/sources?filters=name eq "#Employees"

-To properly escape this filter, you will need to do the following:
+To properly escape this filter, do the following:

 /v3/sources?filters=name eq "%23Employees"

-If you are searching for a string that contains double quotes, you will need to use the following escape sequence:
+If you are searching for a string containing double quotes, use the following escape sequence:

 /v3/sources/?filters=name eq "\"Employees\""